luminous-foundation/Rainbow/spec.md

 [x] 0x72-75     MOD     [imm/var]   [imm/var]   [var]
 Perform modulus on two values and store in a variable

+[ ] 0x76-79     PMOV    [imm/var]   [ptr]       [imm/var]
+Moves the first value into the place in memory that the pointer references, with the offset specified in the third value
 ```

 0xXX-0xYY - instruction opcode range